pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 All PC's have some basic moves they can do.

-- Defy Danger, relevant stat.
+- Risk It All, relevant stat.
 When you have to ignore danger to accomplish something.
 - Fight, Reckless.
 When you do a violence against an enemy.
 - Examine stuff thoroughly, Cool.
 When searching a room, etc. This isn't just